Reading Tips5 min read

 Before children can read independently, they need to develop several foundational skills.
 Personalized books support each of these:

-**Name Recognition**: Research shows that children's own names are typically the first words they learn to recognize in print.
+Name Recognition: A child's own name is typically one of the first words they learn to recognize in print.
 Seeing their name repeatedly in book format reinforces this recognition and builds confidence that they CAN read.

 Letter-Sound Connections: "L-I-A-M spells Liam.
 Can you hear the L sound at the beginning?
 L-l-l-Liam!"
 Using a child's name to teach phonics creates memorable, meaningful connections.